Non-Stop Laughs a Bonus: Lego Batman's a Great Batman Movie in Its Own Right

 NOT RECOMMENDED FOR: People with an aversion to animated comedies and madcap pacing, or with zero interest in parodies of comic book heroes and mythologies.

-The Lego Batman Movie, directed by Chris McKay, opens in theaters February 10, 2017.
+The Lego Batman Movie, directed by Chris McKay, opened in theaters February 10, 2017; available for home viewing June 13, 2017.
 It runs 104 minutes and stars Will Arnett, Michael Cera, Rosario Dawson, Ralph Fiennes, Zach Galifianakis, Jenny Slate and Mariah Carey.
 Watch the trailer for The Lego Batman Movie here.

 Jeff Huston is a writer/director/editor for Steelehouse Productions, a film & video production company in Tulsa, Oklahoma.
 He also publishes a movie blog that can be found at icantunseethatmovie.com, and is a member of the Oklahoma Film Critics Circle.
 In 2015, his short film Pink Shorts was a finalist in HBO's Project Greenlight competition, and was one of six winners in that show's online "Greenie Awards."